 - High-deductible Plan F covers the same benefits as Plan F. The difference is it requires you to meet the deductible before any coverage starts.

-- Plan G is the second most popular plan, as it covers almost all the available benefits.
+- Plan G is the second most popular plan, as it covers almost all benefits.
 It comes with a much lower premium than Plan F.

-- Plan C is also considered a first-dollar coverage plan.
+- Plan C is also a first-dollar coverage plan.
 The only out of pocket cost you’re responsible for is excess charges.
-Don’t confuse Plan C with Part C, they’re two completely different Medicare plans.
+Don’t confuse Plan C with Part C, they’re two different plans.

 - Plan D is extensive as well and covers everything except for the Part B deductible and excess charges.
-Don’t confuse Plan D with Part D, they’re also two completely different Medicare Plans.
+Don’t confuse Plan D with Part D, they’re also two different Plans.

 - Plan M provides extensive coverage, similar to Plan G. Except it only covers half of your Part A deductible for hospitalization.